abdallah-t/moodle-scraper/README.md

 This script is licensed under the [MIT License](LICENSE).

 Feel free to use, modify, and distribute this script according to the terms of the license.
-If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/yourusername/exam-generator/issues).
+If you encounter any issues or have suggestions for improvement, please open an issue

 Happy studying!